Lasso Meets Horseshoe : A Survey: Statistical Risk Properties

+We briefly discuss the Stein shrinkage phenomenon as it provides an useful insight into the development of global-local shrinkage estimators in high-dimensional problems.
+The James--Stein (JS) estimator is $\estJs(\y) = \{1 - (n-2)/\vectornorm{\y}^2 \} \y$ which is equivalent to the empirical Bayes estimate $\hat{\theta}_{\mathrm{Bayes}} = \hat{\tau}^2/(\hat{\tau}^2+1)\y$, under i.i.d. $\Nor(0,\tau^2)$ priors on $\theta_i$ and $\hat{\tau}$ being the empirical Bayes estimate of $\tau$ from the data \citep{efron2010large}.
+Thus, the James--Stein estimator corresponds to the Bayes risk of $n{\tau^2}/({\tau^2+1}) + 2/(1+\tau^2)$.
+We argue below that a global shrinkage rule such as the James--Stein estimator or $\ell_2$ regularization does not work in the sparse regime as it lacks local parameters for handling sparsity.

-The story of shrinkage estimation goes back to the proof in \citet{stein_inadmissibility_1956} that the maximum likelihood estimators for normal data are inadmissible beyond $\mathbb{R}^2$.
-The James-Stein (JS) estimator is $\hat{\theta}^{JS} = (1 - \nicefrac{(m-2)}{\vectornorm{\y}^2})\y$ with posterior mean $\hat{\theta}_{\mathrm{Bayes}} = (\nicefrac{\tau^2}{\tau^2+1}) \y$, which corresponds to the Bayes risk of $m(\nicefrac{\tau^2}{\tau^2+1})$. estimate. \citet{james_estimation_1961} proved that this estimator dominates the MLE in terms of the expected total squared error for every choice of $\btheta$, i.e. it outperforms the MLE no matter what the true $\btheta$ is.
-To motivate the need for developing new prior distributions, consider the classic James--Stein ``global'' shrinkage rule, $\estJs(\y)$.
-The JS estimator uniformly dominates the traditional sample mean estimator, $\hat{\theta}$.
-For all values of the true parameter $\theta$ and for $n>2$, we have the classical mean squared error (MSE) risk bound:
+The story of shrinkage estimation goes back to the proof in \citet{stein_inadmissibility_1956} that the maximum likelihood estimators for normal data are inadmissible beyond $\mathbb{R}^2$. \citet{james_estimation_1961} proved that this estimator dominates the MLE in terms of the expected total squared error for every choice of $\btheta$, i.e. it outperforms the MLE no matter what the true $\btheta$ is.
+To motivate the need for developing a local shrinkage rule, consider the classic James--Stein (JS) `global' shrinkage rule, $\estJs(\y)$.
+The JS estimator uniformly dominates the traditional sample mean estimator, $\hat{\btheta}$.
+For all values of the true parameter $\btheta$ and for $n>2$, we have the classical mean squared error (MSE) risk bound: